Abhiroop2004/Password-Management-System-with-Stream-Cipher/README.md

 <li>Remember to keep your master password confidential and secure.
 It cannot be recovered or reset, so make sure to choose a strong and memorable password.
 </ol>

-**We are committed to maintaining the highest standards of security and privacy in our Password management system.
+**This Project shows the demonstration of Stream Ciphers and KDF: PBKDF2 in a Password management system.
 If you have any questions or suggestions, please feel free to reach out to me.**